December 4, 2019

 Trainer

-Bring in a lot of information, keep it concise, and still speak fluently – do you sometimes struggle to produce videos for your training sessions?
-In this article, you'll learn how to bring more structure to your learning videos using a simple tool.
+Provide a lot of information, keep it brief, and still speak fluently – Do you sometimes struggle to produce videos for your training sessions?
+In this article, you will learn how to bring more structure to your learning videos with the help of a simple tool.

 More structure for your learning videos?
 It’s that easy!

-To create contributions as concise as possible, you don’t need any special talent or years of practice.
-A simple tool is enough to help you plan your content.
+To make your presentations as concise as possible, you don’t need any special talent or years of practice.
+A simple tool is sufficient to help you plan your content.

 This tool was developed by Ariane Willikonsky – the Speaker Clock.
-It is a simple tool that helps you design high-quality short videos in no time.
+It is a simple tool that allows you to design high-quality short videos in a very short time.

 The Speaker Clock is a helpful communication tool for structuring speeches and texts.
-It is a step-by-step guide that gives your content a clear structure while considering all important perspectives.
+It is a step-by-step guide that gives your content a clear structure while considering all important aspects.

-The Speaker Clock is therefore a structural element for planning speeches and videos.
+The Speaker Clock is thus a structuring element for planning speeches and videos.
 It helps you produce content with a clear message.
-It is especially suitable for trainers and coaches and facilitates the creation of learning content of any kind.
+It is especially suitable for trainers and coaches and facilitates the creation of all kinds of learning content.

 redneruhr-ariane-willikonsky

-"The Speaker Clock: Short Speech with Structure” by Ariane Willikonsky. // Source: FON Verlag, 2019
+"The Speaker Clock: Short Speech with Structure” by Ariane Willikonsky. // Source: FON Publishing, 2019

 The Speaker Clock addresses six simple questions to you.
-These will help you to
+These help you to

 • formulate a very focused core message,